Agustin-Alegre-Camara/Agustin-Alegre-Camara/README.md

 •⁠  ⁠🔭 I’m currently working on building my first-ever *Portfolio Website* using *fastHTML*, where I'll showcase my projects and achievements.

-markdown •⁠  ⁠ 🌱 I’m currently learning and refining my skills in:
+•⁠  ⁠ 🌱 I’m currently learning and refining my skills in:

   •⁠  ⁠ *Pandas* for data manipulation